 How can businesses partner for rapid innovation?

 Christina Tewes-Gradl, Challenge Director, Business Fights Poverty, shared some insights from Business Fights Poverty’s collaborative work in this area.
 The research has identified three partnership models that are being utilised for rapid innovation in response to the COVID-19 crisis: individual lead platforms, in which one organisation leads and is supported by others; collaborative alliances that pool complementary capabilities of two or more organisations; and innovation platforms, which crowd-source innovation.
-Further information can be found in Business Fights Poverty’s toolkit, through the Business and COVID-19 Response Centre.
+Further information can be found in Business Fights Poverty’s toolkit.

 Whilst rapid innovation partnerships require all partners to radically re-think their collaboration processes, there are still some aspects of traditional partnering which hold true.
 Successful partnerships are rooted in common needs, objectives and values, and often support the core business aims of the partners.
 As Florencia Estrade, Global Director, League of Intrapreneurs points out, the heart of any partnership is always the people behind the institutions, who are prepared to foster the right mindset and take risks.
 Hannah Green, Director of Corporate Responsibility, GSK, concurred:“Underlying organisational culture is very important - people need to be empowered to make appropriate decisions and take balanced risks.”
 This requires bold leadership from the very top.